Alfresco/SearchServices/README.md

  * Share: http://localhost:8082/share
  * Solr: http://localhost:8083/solr

-If you start instead version 5.x.
-You can also access the API Explorer:
+If you start version 5.x instead you can also access the API Explorer:

  * API Explorer: http://localhost:8084/api-explorer